BrianHicks/similar-sort/README.md

 After this, the `similar-sort` binary should be available on your `PATH`.

-If you don't have `nix`, you'll need to install the `go` compiler yourself and run `go build similar-sort.go`.
+If you don't have `nix`, you'll need to install a Rust compiler toolchain yourself and run `cargo build`.
-The project has no external dependencies and should result in a static binary you can put wherever.

 ### Adding to Vim